CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Experiments

 \textbf{Q2} \textit{: Effect of multi-source stochastic modelling and context-sensitive dynamic view selection on \model's performance}

-We evaluate the efficacy of Context-Specific Dynamic Views Selection and probabilistic modeling of each data view via Multi-view Latent Probabilistic Encoders and VSCG.
-We compare the attention based dynamic view selection of \model with two other variants a) \textbf{\model-C} \textit{concatenates} SVCG-based latent embeddings from all views, b) \textbf{\model-S} learns a \textit{static} weight $w^{(j)}$ for each view $j$ and combines the VSCG-based embeddings: $\Tilde{u}_i = \sum_j w^{(j)} u_i^{(j)}$, c) To test the efficacy of stochastic modelling of latent embeddings, the variant \textbf{\model-D} uses \textit{deterministic} view-specific latent variables: We use the latent encoders' mean rather than sampling from Gaussian as Eqn. \ref{eqn:latent} and use a cross-attention layer over reference points instead of VSCG to derive the view specific latent variables as a weighted summation of reference points.
+We evaluate the efficacy of 1) Context-Specific Dynamic Views Selection and 2) probabilistic modeling of each data view via Multi-view Latent Probabilistic Encoders and VSCG.
+We compare the attention based dynamic view selection of \model with two other variants a) \textbf{\model-C} \textit{concatenates} VSCG-based latent embeddings from all views, b) \textbf{\model-S} learns a \textit{static} weight $w^{(j)}$ for each view $j$ and combines the VSCG-based embeddings: $\Tilde{u}_i = \sum_j w^{(j)} u_i^{(j)}$, c) To test the efficacy of stochastic modelling of latent embeddings, the variant \textbf{\model-D} uses \textit{deterministic} view-specific latent variables: We use the latent encoders' mean rather than sampling from Gaussian as Eqn. \ref{eqn:latent} and use a cross-attention layer over reference points instead of VSCG to derive the view specific latent variables as a weighted summation of reference points.
 The evaluation scores of the variants are shown in Table~\ref{tab:metrics}.
-We see that the original configuration of \model with dynamic view selection and multi-source probabilistic modeling provides the best scores.
-Using deterministic multi-source latent embeddings, in particular, drastically decreases the scores showing the efficacy of uncertainty modeling.
+We see that the original configuration of \model with dynamic view selection and multi-source probabilistic modeling outperforms the variants in all benchmarks.
+Using deterministic multi-source latent embeddings, in particular, drastically decreases the scores emphasizing the efficacy of uncertainty modeling.